amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 1. Preparing the Float Model and Calibration Set
 ================================================

-Before running ``vai_q_onnx``, prepare the float model and calibration set, including the files as listed
+Before running ``vai_q_onnx``, prepare the float model and calibration set, including these files:

 - float model: Floating-point models in ONNX format.
-- calibration dataset: A subset of the training dataset or validation dataset to represent the input data distribution, usually 100 to 1000 images are enough.
+- calibration dataset: A subset of the training dataset or validation dataset to represent the input data distribution; usually 100 to 1000 images are enough.

 2. (Recommended) Pre-processing on the Float Model
 ==================================================

 .. note::

-    ONNX model optimization can not output a model size greater than 2GB.
+    ONNX model optimization cannot output a model size greater than 2GB.
 For models larger than 2GB, the optimization step must be skipped.

 Pre-processing transforms a float model to prepare it for quantization.
 It consists of the following three optional steps:

-- Symbolic shape inference: This is best suited for transformer models.
+- Symbolic shape inference: It is best-suited for transformer models.
 - Model Optimization: This step uses the ONNX Runtime native library to rewrite the computation graph, including merging computation nodes, and eliminating redundancies to improve runtime efficiency.
 - ONNX shape inference.

-The goal of these steps is to improve quantization quality.
+The goal of these steps is to improve the quantization quality.
 The ONNX Runtime quantization tool works best when the tensor’s shape is known.
 Both symbolic shape inference and ONNX shape inference help figure out tensor shapes.
 Symbolic shape inference works best with transformer-based models, and ONNX shape inference works with other models.

 Model optimization performs certain operator fusion that makes the quantization tool’s job easier.
 For instance, a Convolution operator followed by BatchNormalization can be fused into one during the optimization, which can be quantized very efficiently.